 I was born and raised in Southern California.
 I went to UC Santa Barbara where I received my Bachelors in Environmental Studies and then later attended USF for my Masters in Urban Affairs.
 Most recently, I worked for a racial justice organization in Oakland to help push environmental justice policies to advance investment and resources in communities of color.
 I am committed to serving students of color and first-generation college students.

 Lourdu Mummadi, S.J.

 I am an Indian Jesuit.
 At present, I am a doctoral student in Catholic Education Leadership program at USF.
 I was the secretary to Jesuit Provincial and the Vocation Promoter.
 I worked with the college students organizing motivational programs.
 My interests are basketball, yoga, photography and biking.
 I am passionate about working with youth, sharing Ignatian reflections on life and discussing and reflecting on the Bible.

 Jean Pierre (Ubu) Ndagijimana

 I’m a Rwandan psychologist born in the Congo.
 I use history, psychology, culture, and African drumming to educate groups on cultivating empathy and tolerance for others, responding to prolonged accumulated stress, and building peace.
 Prior to coming to USF, I offered services around healing the effects of extreme ethnic violence including the 1994 genocide against Tutsi in Rwanda.

-Originally from Spokane, WA, I’m so excited to join the USF RM team.
+I'm originally from Spokane, WA.
 I’m a graduate student in nursing at USF and am passionate about the ways that Ignatian spirituality meets me in everyday life and encourages me to work for social justice.
 I was a Jesuit Volunteer in Oakland in 2016-17, and after that worked with Jesuit Refugee Service as a nurse in Malawi.

 Pedro Arrupe 110